symfony/symfony-docs/components/phpunit_bridge.rst

 configured by the ``SYMFONY_PHPUNIT_DIR`` env var, or in the same directory as the ``simple-phpunit`` if it is not provided.

+It's also possible to define the environment variable in the ``phpunit.xml.dist`` file.

 If you have installed the bridge through Composer, you can run it by calling e.g.:

 .. code-block:: bash